RAMP-project/RAMP-mobility/README.md

 ```
 [TO DO: SET DEFAULT INPUT FILES]

 To get started, simply run the "RAMP_run.py" script.
-The console will ask how many profiles (i.e. independent days) need to be simulated, and will provide the results based on the default inputs defined in "input_file_1.py" and "input_file_2".
-To change the inputs, just modify the latter files.
+The console will ask how many profiles (i.e. independent days) need to be simulated, and will provide the results for Italy, based on the default inputs defined in "IT.py".
+To change country, just select another country from the ones available in the "Input files/Europe" folder.
 Some guidance about the meaning of each input parameter is available in the "core.py" file, where the *User* and *Appliance* Python classes are defined and fully commented.

 ## Authors
 The model has been developed by: